Job growth is up, and companies are hiring recent college graduates for higher pay this year.

 California showed the highest rates of growth in pay out of most major metropolitan cities this year.
 Los Angeles had a 3.8 percent wage growth compared to 2016, and the median base pay is $59,639.

 Earlier this month Indeed job site, released its top 25 list of best cities for U.S. job seekers.
 Sun Belt states like California, Florida and Texas had the strongest presence on the list.
-According to Indeed, “A stronger labor market affords many opportunities for job seekers right now and is allowing for more lifestyle considerations to influence their job search.”

 “The Sun belt continues to be a region of high-growth and opportunity as companies and workers alike have moved toward strong markets,” said Paul D’Arcy, senior vice president at Indeed.
 “We have seen a migration trend where people are moving away from cold places looking to live in warm climate, so it is no surprise that we are seeing companies providing more job opportunities in Sun Belt cities like Miami, Austin, and San Diego.”